bradwindy/azure-multivm-webapp/README.md

 ### Server

+- The server code must be modified with an actual mongo DB connection string.
+You can use one hosted in the cloud or on your local device.
-- First the server must be run.
-In a terminal window at the root directory of the project, enter `cd vm-2` which takes you to the server directory.
+- Once the string is replaced, in a terminal window at the root directory of the project, enter `cd vm-2` which takes you to the server directory.
 Next enter `npm run start` to start the server.
 - If any changes are made to the server code, you will need to stop the server process using Ctrl+C and restart it again using `npm run start` before any changes are visible.

 ### Web App

 - To run a version of the web app for development.
-First you must change all URLs in the code that mention the IP address and port 192.168.55.11:3000 to instead be localhost:3000
+First you must change all URLs in the code that mention the IP address and port 13.70.6.93:3000 to instead be localhost:3000
 - Then open another terminal window at the root directory of the project, enter `cd vm-1` which takes you to the web app directory.
-Next enter `npm run start` to start the web app.
-Press 'y' when prompted about ports.
+Next enter `npm run build && npm run start` to start the web app.
-- The app is now viewable at: <http://localhost:3001> Changes made to any of the code in the web app directory will be automatically loaded on save.
+- The app is now viewable at: <http://localhost> Changes made to any of the code in the web app directory will be automatically loaded on save.

-### PDF printing program

-- In a terminal window at the root directory of the project, enter `cd vm-3` which takes you to the PDF program directory.
-Next enter `npm run start` to run the PDF printing program.
-- If any changes are made to the list of tasks, this program can just be run again to overwrite the file.

 ## Built With